Sylvia Fine: Personal life

 Fine and Kaye had a daughter, Dena (born December 17, 1946).
 They separated in September 1947, attributing the separation to "two people working very hard."
 They reunited seven months later, and remained married until his death in 1987.

 In 1992, her daughter Dena Kaye was quoted in a newspaper article, recalling Fine's advice to her and the influence it had in her life.
 Both Fine and Kaye were determined not to influence their daughter's choices as she grew up.
 In a 1954 interview, Kaye stated that "Whatever she (Dena) wants to be she will be without interference from her mother nor from me."
 Dena grew up to become a journalist.

 Death

 Sylvia Fine Kaye died of emphysema at the age of 78 in her Manhattan apartment in 1991.
 She is buried with her husband at Kensico Cemetery in Valhalla, New York.

 Legacy

 The careers of Fine and Kaye are documented in The Danny Kaye and Sylvia Fine Collection at the Library of Congress.
 The materials preserved in the collection include manuscripts, scores, scripts, photographs, sound recordings, and video clips.

+The Sylvia and Danny Kaye Playhouse at Hunter College in New York opened in 1988, with a $1 million gift from Sylvia Kaye.